Health Care Payments Data (HPD)

 In gathering, integrating, and organizing information about how health plans and insurers pay for care, the HPD Program offers an unprecedented opportunity to address health care costs and drive improvement in California’s healthcare system.
 The HPD System can provide visibility into how California spends $400 billion on health care annually; streamline and improve California’s ability to monitor health system performance through more complete and standardized data; and enable a better, lower-cost approach to planning and evaluating programs and improvement initiatives.
 The variety and volume of data the HPD System will collect and link to will increase over time, as will the complexity of supported analyses.

-3. What data will the HPD System collect?
+2. What data does the HPD System collect?

-4. What format will be used to collect the data?
+3. What format is used to collect the data?

-5. Who will submit data to the HPD System?
+4. Who submits data to the HPD System?

-APCDs collect claim and encounter data from healthcare payers such as health plans and insurers.
-The HPD Program anticipates collecting healthcare data for 30 to 34 million Californians, sourced from: the Department of Health Care Services (DHCS) for Medi-Cal members; the Centers for Medicare & Medicaid Services (CMS) for Medicare fee-for-service members; and health plans and insurers for those with employer-based, individual, or Medicare Advantage coverage.
+The HPD collects claim and encounter data from healthcare payers such as health plans and insurers.
+The HPD Program collects healthcare data for over 30 million Californians each year sourced from: the Department of Health Care Services (DHCS) for Medi-Cal members; the Centers for Medicare & Medicaid Services (CMS) for Medicare fee-for-service members; and health plans and insurers for those with employer-based, individual, or Medicare Advantage coverage.
 Private, self-insured companies interested in reducing costs and improving system performance will be encouraged to participate in the HPD Program on a voluntary basis.

 While private self-insured employers and Taft-Hartley trusts (collectively bargained labor-management agreements) cannot be compelled to contribute data to the HPD System, many health benefit programs are increasingly concerned about the continued escalation of health care costs and are interested in using analytics based on APCDs to contribute to the development of solutions.